LiyouZhou/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### Exploratory visualization of the dataset.

 <img src="examples/histogram_of_classes.png" width="500">
-The above image shows the distribution of data among the different classes of signes.
-You can see there are very few data sets for certain classes of traffic signs compared to others which will no doubt impact the accuracy of the learning of thoese classes later.
+The above image shows the distribution of data among the different classes of signs.
+You can see there are very few data sets for certain classes of traffic signs compared to others which will no doubt impact the accuracy of the learning of those classes later.

 <img src="examples/random_sample_from_each_class.png" width="500">
 Here is a matrix of random images pulled out of each class.
 The first thing that can be noted is that the images appear to be taken under a large variety of lighting conditions.
 This does add to the complexity of the classification.